 Employees working from international homes - a new corporate tax risk

-One of the features of the post COVID world is that many desk-based employees are no longer spending most of their time in the office of their employer.
-Many are choosing to take advantage of this newfound flexibility working in alternative locations, sometimes in different territories.
+The evolving landscape of work has seen a significant shift in where employees choose to perform their duties.
+With the rise of remote working, many desk-based employees are no longer spending most of their time in the office of their employer.
+Many are choosing to take advantage of this flexibility facilitated by technology by working in alternative locations, sometimes in different territories.
 This brings potential tax costs and risks for their employer which may find itself with an unexpected corporate taxable presence in these territories.

 In many countries that operate under general international tax principles, often established by tax treaties, one of the conditions for a non-resident company to create a corporate taxable presence, or permanent establishment (PE) is where there is a fixed place of business in another territory through which the business is operated.